4 minute read

 Notes from the 2017 Three Rivers Glass Co. show, which marked the 80th anniversary of the factory’s closing.
 The show draws Crystalvac collectors and Three Rivers historians together for a weekend of display tables, trades, and talks.
-What follows is a running set of facts picked up between conversations and the historical-marker walk, preserved here in the collector-notebook style we use for history posts.
+We kept a paper trail in the camera roll: the Grace Armantrout Museum flyer and printed company summary, a large-format 1931 TRGCo wall calendar on the tables, the one-pound H and H Blend labeled Crystalvac Mac Johanson had bought in Austin (the Corpus Christi collector’s October 2016 shop snapshot and the same jar back on Mac’s table at the Gurwitz Center), The Progress below-the-fold clipping with the amber and clear pair, and the Texas Historical Commission marker on the weekend’s refinery-and-rail loop.
+What follows is the running set of facts picked up between those conversations and the marker walk, preserved here in the collector-notebook style we use for history posts.

 Ball Glass closure of TRGCo